 What is it?

-Diamond Light Source is the UK’s synchrotron.
-It works like a giant microscope, harnessing the power of electrons to produce bright light that scientists can use to study anything from fossils to jet engines to viruses and vaccines.
+Diamond Light Source is a world-leading medium energy synchrotron facility producing high intensity x-rays.
+It works like a giant microscope, harnessing the power of electrons to produce intensely bright light that scientists can use to study anything from fossils to jet engines, viruses to vaccines.

 Diamond is one of the most advanced scientific facilities in the world, and its pioneering capabilities are helping to keep the UK at the forefront of scientific research.